 If you manage a national fleet, you can also choose to opt-in for the M6toll service, which gives drivers the ability to use their Allstar fuel card to pay all M6 toll fees.
 This means there will be fewer expenses and VAT claims to process and less paperwork for you, saving you time and money.

-In addition to simplifying things for both you and your employees, one our fuel cards and optional BMM system can also help your fleet work more efficiently and save your business money.
+In addition to simplifying things for both you and your employees, using both our fuel card and optimising your journey track with our BMM system can also help your fleet work more efficiently and save your business money.

 The findings also show that that 10% cut in mileage could also free up as much 30 hours for other work which, at a payroll cost of £30 per hour, can see your business saving an equivalent of £900 per employee.
 Again, when taken across ten employees, this stacks up to a substantial saving of £9,000.

 With an Allstar fuel card, you don’t have to travel far or divert off route to find a fuel site.
 Our fuel cards have access to over 7,700 sites nationwide, the UK’s largest fuel network, including all major low-cost supermarkets such as Asda, Sainsbury’s, Tesco and Morrisons.

 Getting an Allstar fuel card also opens your fleet up to the additional benefits, including ServicePoint, which provides fleet servicing, maintenance, repairs and MOTs to help keep your vehicles working as efficiently as possible.

 With Fuel Assist and Pay-as-you-go Roadside Repair, both from the AA, you can rest assured that if one of your vehicles breaks down or is misfuelled you’ll be covered.
 And, if you want your business to be more environmentally responsible, our product, Ecopoint, lets us work in partnership with Forest Carbon to create a simple and effective way to help offset your carbon footprint and meet corporate social responsibility commitments.